Operational Valuation for Energy Storage under Multi-stage Price Uncertainties: Main Results

-Based on the dual decomposition result, we obtain the main theorem that quantifies the cumulative distribution of $q_t$: \begin{theorem} (\emph{SoC price distribution}) The cumulative distribution of $q_{t-1}(e)$ can be quantified from the value function derivative of the next time period $v_t$ as ($x\in\mathbb{R}$)
+Based on the dual decomposition result, we obtain the main theorem that quantifies the cumulative distribution of $q_t$ which is the marginal value of stored energy (SoC): \begin{theorem} (\emph{SoC marginal value distribution}) The cumulative distribution of $q_{t-1}(e)$ can be quantified from the value function derivative of the next time period $v_t$ as ($x\in\mathbb{R}$)

 \end{theorem} The key idea of this proof is utilizing the analytical dual decomposition result in Proposition~\ref{pro_dd}, with which the dual value $\theta_t$ can be updated based on \eqref{dd_mc} and an inequality relationship can be established between the dual variable and the ending SoC of the considered time period.
 The detailed proof of this theorem is deferred to Appendix~A.